avanishandilya/Predicting-Insurance-Costs/README.md

 ### The Model Coefficient
 Using model.coef_, the obtained coefficients were:
 1. Smoker: 2.24
+  This means that there is roughly a 939% increase in health insurance costs if the primary beneficiary is a smoker..
 3. Age: 0.05
+  For every year older a person gets, the insurance cost goes up by 4%.

 ### MSE and R^2 Scores for Test Data
 The test MSE was around 0.432 and the R^2 value was 0.75.
 The similarity to the training dataset means that the data was not overfitted and could be reliably used to make predictions.